dajooo/better-survival/README.md

 - Only breaakable by the player who died or players with the `bettersurvival.graves.break` permission
 - The grave is proctected from explosions and mob griefing

+### 📦 Quick Shulker Box
+Quickly access the contents of a shulker box without placing it:
+- Hold `Shift` and `Right-Click` while holding the shulker box in the air.
+- Alternatively, `Middle-Click` the shulker box within your inventory screen.
+- Allows managing shulker box contents directly from inventory.

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/dajooo/better-survival/tags)